animo/minor-blockchain-2020/docs/week-4/security-and-saving-gas.md

 Function modifiers are used to modify the behavior of functions.
 They create additional features or make sure there are restrictions on a function.
 Visibility modifiers and state modifiers have been discussed already.
 It is also possible to define a custom modifier with custom logic.

-In the previouw 'owning a contract' section, the 'onlyOwner' modifier was used.
+In the previous 'owning a contract' section, the 'onlyOwner' modifier was used.
 This modifier is created to enforce the restriction that the person who calls the function needs to be the owner of the contract.

 ```solidity
 modifier onlyOwner () {